September 15-16, 2026

 Scientific and Technical Poster Session

-New this year at the CH4 Connections Conference is a scientific and technical poster session.
-Posters will be on display both days of the event, Oct 8-9, with a dedicated poster session occurring the afternoon of Oct 8, during the conference reception.
+Following last year’s great success, we are bringing back the scientific and technical poster session.
+Posters will be on display both days of the event, September 15-16, with a dedicated poster session occurring the afternoon of September 15, during the conference reception.
 This will be a great chance to maximize the discussion around your topic.

 Guidelines: